patrikarvidsson/portfolio-gatsby-contentful/README.md

 ### Why should I use Tailwind CSS or Emotion JS?

-Simply because Tailwind CSS is awesome.
-If you used [Tachyons](https://tachyons.io/) before, you know how awesome utility first CSS can be compared to CSS framework like [Bootstrap](http://getbootstrap.com/).
+TailwindCSS is really great.
+If you used [Tachyons](https://tachyons.io/) before, you know how amazing utility first CSS can be compared to CSS framework like [Bootstrap](http://getbootstrap.com/).

 If you haven't tried a utility first CSS before, I urge you to give it a try.
 Tailwind is